skillrepos/git-fun/labs.md

 <br><br>

 ### 3. Configure your Git identity.
-Tell Git who you are by setting your required configuration settins with the following commands.
+Tell Git who you are by setting your required configuration settings with the following commands.

 Note the double dashes before **global** since we are spelling out the option.
 Also, values only require quotes if there is a space in the value.